Stephanowicz/LightShafts-Monogame/README.md

 The folder [1 Basic LightShafts] contains the cleared up project with only the necessary functions to get the lightshaft effect running.

+The folder [1 Basic LightShafts v2] is an extended version of [1 Basic LightShafts] with some fancy stuff like drawing to desktop background (might not work on Win7).
+Also added the option to control the sample size of the lightshaft texture.